We recently had the opportunity to review the online planner, Homeschool Planet from Homeschool Buyers Co-op.

 I get daily reminders in my email each day that I have activities planned for.
 This is a nice feature and a reminder for myself.
 Most of my online calendars only give me a couple hours notice of events, but Homeschool Planet sends a daily email.
 But if you don't want this feature, you can easily turn it off.

 When looking at the screen, you can change your view to all people or just one person at a time.

 As you can see on the side of the screen shot above, you can also add widgets to your planner.
 I usually have several sticky notes stuck to the side of my laptop screen everyday with reminders and lists.
 So this feature was nice to replace all those sticky notes.
-I do wish there was one specifically for a meal plan.
-I was able to enter one using a to-do list, but it would be nice.
+I was able to enter a weekly meal plan and have my to-do list up on the screen and a side note area to keep track of things that pop into my head.
 You can also choose to have a daily scripture or inspirational quote listed.
-Each of these widgets though you can choose, so you have the freedom to control what is on the screen.
+Each of these widgets though you can choose, so you have the freedom to control what is on your screen.

-Several members of the Schoolhouse Review Crew were given one-year subscriptions to try out Homeschool Planet.
+Several members of the Homeschool Review Crew were given the opportunity to review Homeschool Planet.
 Take some time to read how this program worked out in their homes.
-Simply visit the Schoolhouse Review Crew blog below.
+Simply visit the Homeschool Review Crew blog link below.

 Post a Comment